Arpitrf/Hand-Gesture-Recognition/README.md

 ### Description of Codes
 The codes are present in the Final Codes folder in the main directory.
 The function of each file is as follows -
   - **server.py -** Start a server that accepts client connections and then, calls the predictor, and then returns the predicted label to the client for further action.
-  - **client.py -** Start a client that connects with the server, then reads video frames from the camera of Nao.
-It then saves the data to the Sample_images directory and informs the server that the sample has been read.
-Then receives the predicted label from the server and sends the corresponding action to Nao to perform.
+  - **client.py -** Start a client that connects with the server, then receives the predicted label from the server and sends the corresponding action to Nao to perform.
-  - **predictor.py -** Reads the frames from the Sample_images directory, calls the model, and then sends the prediction to the server.
+  - **predictor.py -**  Called by server.
+It reads video frames from the camera of Nao.
+It then saves the data to the Sample_images directory and then calls the model.
+It finally returns the prediction to the server.
   - **model.py -** Defines the actual pytorch model used for predictions.

 ### How to Run